wynnliam/JLang/README.md

 This will run the driver on each JLang program in the `tests` directory.
 The `-d 2` flag will ask the driver to print out the code at each step.

+# On JLang
+I will now describe JLang's features and semantics.
+JLang has only one type: 64 bit integers.
+A JLang program is a single program that evaluates to a single 64 bit integer.
+An expression can be one of the following:

+* A single integer: `42`.
+Its value is the integer itself.
+* A Variable `v`.
+The value of the expression is the value of `v`.
+* `(read)`, reads a single integer.
+The value of this expression is the integer read in.
+* `(+ exp1 exp2)`, evaluates two expressions and adds them.
+The value is the sum of the two expressions.
+* `(- exp)`, Negates an expression.
+The resulting integer is the value of this expression.
+* `(let v exp1 exp2)`, evaluates `exp1`, assigns it to `v`, and then evaluates `exp2` with
+  `v = exp1`, The value of this kind of expression is the result of evaluating `exp2`.
+* `(:= v exp)`, evaluates `exp` and assigns it to `v`.
+The value of the expression is the new value of `v`.
+* `(print exp)`, Prints the value of `exp` to the commandline.
+The value of the expression is 0.
+* `(seq exp1 exp2 ... expN)`, evaluates each sub expression in order.
+The value of this expression will be the last expression evaluated: `expN`.